linkmachinego.com

 I waited five years for somebody to hit that page (I’m patient).
 Two weeks ago I started getting a couple of search requests a day from an IP address at Associated Newspapers (who publish the Daily Mail) searching for “brooke magnanti” and realised that Belle’s pseudonymity might be coming to an end.
 I contacted Belle via Twitter and let her know what was happening.
 I didn’t expect to hear anything back.

-And then early last weekend I received an email signed by Brooke that confirmed that she was outing herself in the Sunday Times because the Daily Mail had discovered her identity via an ex-boyfriend.
+And then early last weekend I received an email signed by Brooke that confirmed that she was outing herself in the Sunday Times because the Daily Mail had discovered her identity.

 It was finally over, the secret was out.
 I no longer have to worry about inadvertently revealing her identity.
 If I’m honest, solving the puzzle of the biggest literary and blogging mystery of the last six years has been fun and exciting.
 I’m just really disappointed I don’t get to dig up a gold hare as a prize!